Stayross/first-repository/C/Square root babylonian method/README.md

-Find square root of a number using Babylonian method
+Find square root of a number>0 using Babylonian method

 *Babylonian method:
 Make an initial guess.
 Guess any positive number x0.